lm Function in R: A Comprehensive Guide

 t.test(x = X, mu = 6, alternative = c("two.sided"), conf.level = 0.99)

-How to Perform two-Sample t-Test in R
+How to Perform a Two-Sample t-Test in R

 Consider we have two samples stored in two vectors $X$ and $Y$ as shown in R code.
 We are interested in the Mean Comparison Test among two groups of people regarding (say) their wages in a certain week.